Puppet Master (film): Plot

-1939, Bodega Bay Inn, California: An old puppeteer named André Toulon is putting the finishing touches on his newest puppet, Jester, before he brings it to life.
-Two Nazi spies arrive and head for Toulon's room while Kahn, another living puppet, warns him.
-Toulon calmly places all the animate puppets in a chest and hides it in a wall panel compartment.
-As the Nazis break down the door, Toulon commits suicide.
+In 1939, at the Bodega Bay Inn in California, an old puppeteer named André Toulon is putting the finishing touches on his newest puppet, Jester, before he brings it to life.
+Two Nazi spies approach Toulon's room while Kahn, another living puppet, warns him.
+Toulon calmly places all the animate puppets in a chest and hides it in a wall compartment.
+As the Nazis break down the door, Toulon dies by suicide.

-Present day: Four psychics miles apart are all "contacted" by Neil Gallagher, all five of them previously being acquaintances: Professor Alex Whitaker through a nightmare involving Neil and leeches, Dana Hadley via a premonition of her own death, and psychic researchers Frank Forrester and Carissa Stamford through unspecified means.
-Dana has also uncovered Toulon's "hiding place" and tells the others, arranging a meeting at the Bodega Bay Inn, where Neil resides.
-Upon arrival, they are surprised to find that not only does Neil have a wife, Megan, but that he has also killed himself, leaving instructions for Megan on the others’ arrival.
-She leaves them with the body to pay respects and Dana stabs a long pin into Neil's corpse to verify that he is in fact dead.
+50 years later, four psychic acquaintances are contacted telepathically by Neil Gallagher, who resides at the Bodega Bay Inn.
+Professor Alex Whitaker has a nightmare involving Neil and leeches, Dana Hadley has a premonition of her own death, and psychic researchers Frank Forrester and Carissa Stamford are contacted in a manner not revealed.
+Dana, who has located Toulon's secret compartment, arranges a meeting at the Inn.
+Upon arrival, they meet Neil’s wife, Megan, for the first time and learn that Neil has killed himself and left instructions for Megan.
+While paying last respects, Dana stabs a long pin into Neil’s corpse to verify that he is dead.

-While getting settled into their rooms, the psychics experience different confusing visions of Neil.
-That night at dinner, Dana intentionally riles Megan, causing her to leave the table and Pinhead, another animated doll, crawls out of Neil's casket.
-Alex follows Megan and tells her their history with her husband.
-Carissa, a psychometrist, can see any object's emotional history by touching it, Dana can tell fortunes and locate items and people, and Alex himself can foresee the future in his dreams.
-Neil was researching alchemy and with Frank's help discovered that Ancient Egyptians had created a method of reanimating inanimate figurines, a power also discovered by André Toulon, the last true alchemist.
-But because Neil had not made contact with them in a while, Dana and the rest thought that he had abandoned them and took whatever he was looking for, for himself, and they are there to take it and settle the score.
+The psychics experience different confusing visions of Neil.
+Another animated figure, Pinhead, crawls out of Neil's casket.

+At dinner, Dana irritates Megan, forcing her to leave the table.
+Alex follows Megan and describes their history with her husband: Carissa is a psychometrist, Dana is a clairvoyant fortune teller, and Alex experiences precognition via dreams.
+Neil was researching alchemy and with Frank's help discovered that the Ancient Egyptians had created a method of animating figurines, a power previously discovered by Toulon.
+Because Neil had not made contact in a while, the four associates thought that he had made a breakthrough and abandoned them.
+They now want whatever Neil discovered.